-The Regional capacity-building workshop on biodiversity and human health for the ASEAN region will be jointly convened by the Secretariat of the Convention on Biological Diversity and the World Health Organization (WHO) in collaboration with the ASEAN Centre for Biodiversity and will be held from 5-7 November, in Manila, Philippines
+The Regional capacity-building workshop on biodiversity and human health for the ASEAN region was jointly convened by the Secretariat of the Convention on Biological Diversity and the World Health Organization (WHO) in collaboration with the ASEAN Centre for Biodiversity from 5-7 November, in Manila, Philippines

-The regional workshop will be hosted jointly by the Department of Environment and Natural Resources and the Department of Health of the Philippines.
-The WHO Regional Office for the Western Pacific and WHO Regional Office for South-East Asia and United Nations University will also provide technical input and support.
+The regional workshop was hosted jointly by the Department of Environment and Natural Resources and the Department of Health of the Philippines.
+The WHO Regional Office for the Western Pacific and WHO Regional Office for South-East Asia and United Nations University International Institute for Global Health (UNU-IIGH) also provided technical input and support.
+The ASEAN Centre for Biodiversity, with support from the European Union through the Biodiversity Conservation and Management of Protected Areas in ASEAN Project, covered the costs of nominated participant.

 (i) Promote transboundary/regional cooperation and support networks on health and biodiversity issues and strategies with a view to informing an action plan on biodiversity and health for ASEAN countries;